 We don't, Mike.
-It's - the priority today is to assure the news of the announcement and our intention to complete the transaction.
-And we'll have to follow up with you in due course with the precision around those dates.
+The priority today is to share the news of the announcement and our intention to complete the transaction and we'll have to follow up with you in due course with the precision around those dates.

 Okay.
 You provided margin potential for the pork business.
-What do you see as the margin potential of the CPG company that in light of the past comment that the combined company would be in that 14% to 16% range?
+What do you see as the margin potential of the CPG company that, in light of the past comments, that the combined company would be in that 14% to 16% range?